aybabtme/dskvs/README.md

 Then start using the `dskvs` package.

 Otherwise, fork this repo and `go get` your fork.
 Also update your import string.
-If you make improvements or fix issues, please do submit a pull- request.
+If you make improvements or fix issues, please do submit a pull-request.

 ## Concurrency
 `Store` instances are safe for concurrent use.
 You can create stores